 - Various threshold values with corresponding notifications are calibrated so that employees receive immediate signals when problems occur and can intervene operationally.

 - Employees are given direct tasks to carry out operations in production, such as replacing waste bins.

-- Production management uses the data analysis and forecasting possibilities of innius to make tactical decisions for production planning, maintenance and purchase of raw materials.
+- Production management uses the data analysis possibilities of innius to make tactical decisions for production planning, maintenance and purchase of raw materials.